What is Holochain?¶

 - Data propagation is eventually consistent.
 Not all users will see the exact same data at the same time.

-- All public data is visible to anyone with access to the application.
-However, users can also store some private data on their own devices.
+- All of an application’s public data is visible to all users of that application, although users can also store private data on their own devices and grant access to others using capability-based security.

 - Data is not stored in tables, but in individual entries that are retrieved by their unique ID.